-When Riding Far and doing ultracycling races, it’s best to have gears that are comfortable to pedal in all situations and that won’t cause you to tire unnecessarily quickly.
-If you reach the base of a long, steep climb, possibly at a significant elevation and already fatigued then you will want to have a gear that allows you to pedal at a comfortable cadence.
-If not, you may pay for it either immediately or later on.
+When doing bikepacking races and ultra-distance cycling, it’s best to have gears that are comfortable to pedal in all situations and that won’t cause you to tire unnecessarily quickly.
+If you reach the base of a long, steep climb, possibly at a significant elevation and already fatigued then you want to have a gear that allows you to pedal at a comfortable cadence.
+If not, you’ll probably pay for it immediately or later on.

 To calculate the size of the easiest gear needed to allow a certain cadence to be maintained, you first need to decide what minimum speed you want to be able to maintain.
 To do so, find out what the average gradients are for the steepest long climbs on the route.
 For instance, some climbs on the 2016 Transcontinental Race (TCR) route had sustained sections of 10% gradient at elevations above 1500 meters (the Grosse Scheidegg in Switzerland and Passo Giau in Italy).
 It’s then necessary to either know what rate of climbing you can sustain (e.g., a VAM of 800 vertical meters per hour – this metric is available on many bike computers, is shown on activity tracking websites like Strava, or it can be calculated manually) or your sustainable power in watts (e.g., 200 watts, which can be obtained using a power meter or is estimated on activity tracking websites).